recent

 The Founding of Meknes

-Despite its ancient origins, Meknes only rose to prominence during the Almoravid period, when the city flourished with new neighborhoods, such as the Almoravid Kasbah "Takarart," and the construction of significant structures like the Mosque of the Carpenters.
-The Almohads later expanded the city, enhancing the Great Mosque during the reign of Muhammad al-Nasir (1199-1213 CE) and introducing advanced water systems from the "Takam" spring for baths, mosques, and fountains.
-The Marinids also contributed to the city's development, constructing mosques, schools, and religious institutions, making Meknes a key administrative center during the reign of Sultan Moulay Ismail (1672-1727 CE).
-This period marked Meknes as the "Ismaili Capital," a title reflecting its status during the Alaouite dynasty.
-As of 1996, Meknes is listed as a UNESCO World Heritage site.
+Meknes gained prominence during the Almoravid period when it established new neighborhoods, including the Almoravid Kasbah “Takarart,” along with the construction of significant structures like the Mosque of the Carpenters.
+The Almohads expanded the city, enhancing the Great Mosque and developing advanced water systems to support baths, mosques, and fountains.
+During the Marinid dynasty, Meknes flourished as a key administrative center, particularly under Sultan Moulay Ismail (1672-1727 CE), earning the title of "Ismaili Capital."
+Meknes was recognized for its historical importance as a UNESCO World Heritage site in 1996.

-The Significance of Meknes
+The Architectural Marvels of Meknes

-The Naming of Meknes
+The Etymology of Meknes

-Notable Landmarks
+Famous Landmarks

-Meknes is renowned for its remarkable historical sites, including the massive Bab Mansour gate, famous for its mosaics, and the Royal Palace with its ancient walls, the Mausoleum of Moulay Ismail, and the Berrima Mosque.
-The city’s rich history is reflected in its walls, towers, and historical monuments, which remain enduring symbols of its past.
-The city, known for its Islamic and Arab heritage, is a living museum that tells the story of its historical grandeur.
+Meknes has many historical sites, including the iconic Bab Mansour gate, famous for its intricate mosaics, the Royal Palace, the Mausoleum of Moulay Ismail, and the Berrima Mosque.
+The city’s rich history is evident in its walls, towers, and monuments, all serving as enduring symbols of its past.

 Climate